Dialgatrainer02-lab/apps/openbao/README.md

 reader: can read any secret

 {app}-reader: if an app needs a specific secret this will allow it to acces it

+ansible token stored in secret with policy to match